ChrisWhealy/DistributedSystemNotes/Lecture 7.md

 A channel is simply a unidirectional connection between two processes.

+### Assumptions

+As an aside, the success of the Chandy-Lamport algorithm relies entirely on the truth of the following assumptions:

+1. Eventual message delivery is ***guaranteed***, thus making delivery failure impossible
+1. All channels act as FIFO queues, thus making it impossible for messages to be delivered out of order (I.E. it guarantees that there will never be any FIFO anomalies)
+1. Processes don't crash!
+(The topic of process failure is dealt with in detail in a later lecture)

 ### Channel Naming Convention

 The channel from `P1` to `P2` is called <code>C<sub>12</sub></code>